s2ke4/Click-N-Pick/README.md

 The nav bar here have the options ->

-Add items which allows the seller to add items to sell on the website. (we will look more in the following pdf)
+Add items which allows the seller to add items to sell on the website. (we will look more below)

 Orders -> here the seller can see the orders details.
-All the orders that were made on his product he was selling. (we will look more in the following pdf)
+All the orders that were made on his product he was selling. (we will look more below)

 Home page / seller dashboard ->